-Elham Atashi holds a Ph.D. in Conflict Analysis and Resolution from George Mason University.
+Elham Atashi holds a Ph.D. in Conflict Analysis and Resolution from the School for Conflict Analysis and Resolution ( SCAR) at George Mason University.

-She is a certified mediator and skilled international negotiator having received her training from the Program on Negotiation at Harvard Law School.
-She has published on issues relating to transitional justice, collective memory, local peacebuilding, peace processes, reconciliation, conflict transformation, indigenous and traditional justice processes.
-She serves on the editorial board of the African Peace and Conflict Journal and has been on a consultative body of several organizations developing mechanisms for dealing with the legacy of the past injustices.
-Dr. Atashi also works extensively as a practitioner for several organizations providing support to transformative local community reconciliation, justice and peace building initiatives.
+She is a certified mediator and international negotiator having received her training from the Program on Negotiation at Harvard Law School.
+She has published on issues relating to peace processes, peacebuilding, post conflict justice, reconciliation, conflict transformation and indigenous justice processes.
+She serves on the editorial board of the African Peace and Conflict Journal and has been on a consultative body of several organizations developing mechanisms for dealing with the legacy of the past atrocities and historical injustices.
+Dr. Atashi also works extensively as a practitioner for several organizations providing support in transformative local community truth telling, reconciliation, justice and peace building initiatives.
 She is also a professional facilitator conducting dialogues for groups in conflict and co-existence workshops for youth from Israel-Palestine, Northern Ireland, Afghanistan, India, and Pakistan.
 She has worked extensively with displaced and refugee youth communities and in developing peace education curriculum.

 Choose Your Term